 4. Savor local cuisine at Riso Ristorante & Terrace.
 This charming garden terrace at the bottom of Buda Castle Hill serves Hungarian goulash, homemade pasta, pizza and traditional sweets.

-Budapest is the perfect getaway for couples and families alike.
+Budapest is the perfect getaway for couples and families alike (discover what it’s like visiting Budapest with kids here).
 There are plenty of playgrounds, parks, and educational activities to enjoy around the city.
 Don’t pass up the Zoo & Botanical Garden of the Capital, and the prehistoric exhibition at the Hungarian National Museum.

 Alexandra Booze, East Coast Contessa.